garrekstemo/Intro-to-Julia-for-spectroscopic-analysis/answers/11_cavity_physics.md

-# Answers to introduction to polariton spectroscopy
+# Answers to introduction to microcavity physics
 ## Question 3
 Constructive interference.
 High contrast between refractive indices of the two materials give greater reflection. 𝜆/4 thickness means light waves reflected are exactly out of phase with each other by 180 degrees, causing constructive interference.
 Multiple layers means multiple reflections, resulting in high overall reflectivity.